Step 8 of 1267% complete

 Troubleshooting

 Q: How much data can I store?
 A: There are practical limits based on gas costs.
-For large files, consider storing a hash on-chain and the actual file elsewhere (IPFS, Arweave, etc.).
+For large files, store a hash on Arkiv and the file on IPFS or similar.